Red Light Therapy, Lasers, Wavelengths, Photobiomodulation. What Does It All Mean?

 → Book a QEEG Brain Mapping Assessment

-Bliss Jackman is a family therapist, an IQCB candidate, and a psychologist-in-training at The Togetherness Project, providing Neurotherapy and family therapy services in Melbourne and Perth, Australia.
+Bliss Jackman is a family therapist, IQCB candidate, and psychologist in training at The Togetherness Project, providing Neurotherapy and family therapy services in Melbourne and Perth, Australia.